Skin, hair and nail tissue are collected for microscopy and culture (mycology) to establish or confirm the diagnosis of a fungal infection.

 - Potassium hydroxide (KOH) preparation, stained with blue or black ink

-- Histopathology of biopsy with special stains, e.g., periodic acid-Schiff (PAS).
+- Histopathology of biopsy with special stains, such as periodic acid-Schiff (PAS).

 Microscopy can identify a dermatophyte by the presence of: